-For homeowners, this may include access to a stamp duty concession as well as funding to help pay for relocation expenses, counselling, independent legal advice and soft furnishings.
+If your home contains loose-fill asbestos, you might be eligible for financial assistance.
+This assistance ranges from stamp duty concession, relocation expenses, counselling, independent legal advice and replacement of soft furnishings.
 More information on assistance and eligibility is detailed below.

-Financial relocation assistance will be provided to affected owner-occupiers and tenants named on the residential lease that were residing in an affected property on 29 June 2015 when the Program was announced.
+Financial relocation assistance is provided to affected owner-occupiers and tenants named on the residential lease.

 Relocation assistance includes: